-Based on the above mentioned models' studies and theories, researchers had the observation checklist and questionnaires were the main data gathering instruments while interview and document analysis were employed to enrich the data gathered through observation checklist and questionnaires.
+Based on the above mentioned model (Figure 1), studies and theories.
+The researchers had the observation checklist and questionnaires were the main data gathering instruments while interview and document analysis were employed to enrich the data gathered through observation checklist and questionnaires.
+We can see the Table 1 following:

-Table 1 shows that there are 20 the observed variables: Human Resources (HR) has 5 observed variables, Training Facilities (TF) has 4 observed variables, Technology Capabilities (TC) has 4 observed variables, Training Quality (TQ) has 3 observed variables and Student's Satisfaction (SS) has 4 observed variables.
+Table 1 showed that there are 20 the observed variables: Human resources (HR) has 5 observed variables, training facilities (TF) has 4 observed variables, technology capabilities (TC) has 4 observed variables, training quality (TQ) has 3 observed variables and student's satisfaction (SS) has 4 observed variables.

-Table 1 Code CODING OF THE OBSERVED VARIABLES Code Human Resources (HR) References HR1 LHU' lecturers and staffs are sufficient soft skills to need for the management of the training and education.
+Table 1 CODING OF THE OBSERVED VARIABLES Code Human Resources (HR) References HR1 LHU' lecturers and staffs are sufficient soft skills to need for the management of the training and education.
 (Brown, 2011) HR2 LHU' lecturers and staffs are sufficient major knowledge to need for the management of the training and education.
 (Hadullo, 2017) HR3 LHU' lecturers and staffs are sufficient IT skills to need for the management of the training and education.
 (Hill, 2003) HR4 LHU' lecturers and staffs are sufficient research skills to need for the management of the training and education.
 (Sackey, 2016) HR5 LHU' lecturers and staffs are sufficient English skills to need for the management of the training and education.
 (Douglas, 2006) Code Training Facilities (TF) References TF1 Large-size rooms designed for lecture-style instruction, training and auditorium equipped with partitions to create smaller training venues at LHU.
 (Sackey, 2016) TF2 Multiple purpose medium-size instruction rooms and the seating configuration, the rooms may accommodate lecture-style instruction or encourage interaction in the form of roundtable discussions and teleconferences at LHU.
-(Hadullo, 2017) TF3 Computer training rooms equipped with computer workstations and internet access for (Gallifa, 2010)

-Table 1 CODING OF THE OBSERVED VARIABLES each student, staffs and lecturers at LHU.
-TF4 Learning using telecommunication technologies like cable television, internet, satellites, (Mtebe, 2014) and videotapes at LHU.
-Code Technology Capabilities (TC) References TC1 Many training facilities provide IT connection in only a few areas, like computer training (Li, 2017) rooms, working stations, research rooms and media centers at LHU.
-TC2 Internet access, and local area Networks, Wide-Area Networks, Wireless fidelity (Mayoka, 2012) provided adequate equipment rooms and conduit runs for them at LHU.
-TC3 Computer and internet connectivity at desks, as appropriate equipping fixed desks with (Sackey, 2016) under-top computers to ensure adequate sightlines between trainers and trainees at LHU.
-TC4 All educational facilities, including training facilities have high-quality indoor (Masoumi, environments to promote learning as well as training at LHU.
-2012) Code Training Quality (TQ) References TQ1 The human resources affecting the LHU's training quality.
+(Hadullo, 2017) TF3 Computer training rooms equipped with computer workstations and internet access for each student, staffs and lecturers at LHU.
+(Gallifa, 2010) TF4 Learning using telecommunication technologies like cable television, internet, satellites, and videotapes at LHU.
+(Mtebe, 2014) Code Technology Capabilities (TC) References TC1 Many training facilities provide IT connection in only a few areas, like computer training rooms, working stations, research rooms and media centers at LHU.
+(Li, 2017) TC2 Internet access, and local area Networks, Wide-Area Networks, Wireless fidelity provided adequate equipment rooms and conduit runs for them at LHU.
+(Mayoka, 2012) TC3 Computer and internet connectivity at desks, as appropriate equipping fixed desks with under-top computers to ensure adequate sightlines between trainers and trainees at LHU.
+(Sackey, 2016) TC4 All educational facilities, including training facilities have high-quality indoor environments to promote learning as well as training at LHU.
+(Masoumi, 2012) Code Training Quality (TQ) References TQ1 The human resources affecting the LHU's training quality.
 (Benešová, 2017) TQ2 The training facilities affecting the LHU's training quality.
 (Abdullah, 2006) TQ3 The technology capabilities affecting the LHU's training quality.
 (Yin, 2014) Code Student's Satisfaction (SS) References SS1 The human resources affecting the student's satisfaction at LHU.
 (Douglas, 2006) SS2 The training facilities affecting the student's satisfaction at LHU.
 (Ibrahim, 2014) SS3 The technology capabilities affecting the student's satisfaction at LHU.
 (Truong, 2016) SS4 The training quality affecting the student's satisfaction at LHU.
 (Douglas, 2006)